danpeirce/xpress-pic18f46k42/README.pandoc.md

 ![](images/TMR0.png)

-The TMR0_Overflow Rate varies a bit but is about 2.0 KHz
+The TMR0_Overflow Rate varies a bit but is about 2.0 KHz.

 #### TMR1